adospinoiu/MERN_TikTok_Clone/README (GitHub Created Blank).md

 #12 Install nodemon on the back-end to help with the development

 #13 Create the first api endpoint: get (simple '/') on server.js that sends back hello world

+#14 Create the second api endpoint: get (/v1/posts) on server.js that pulls the data from the data.js file